-CHAdeMO is supported by Japanese EVs and Teslas ( via an adapter, now only found on eBay), and the plug looks like this:
+CHAdeMO is supported by older Japanese EVs and Teslas (via an adapter, now only found on eBay), and the plug looks like this:

 Regardless of which Fast Charging standard your car can support, you must make sure your car is equipped with Fast Charging as it sometimes an extra cost option.

 Use PlugShare with a High Power Station filter to find DC Fast Chargers.

 Tesla owners can use the Find Us part of the Tesla website to find Superchargers along their route.

 A battery that is 80% full cannot accept the full power of a DC fast charger.
-Similarly, to get the maximum charge rate from a Tesla 120 kW Supercharger, your battery must have less than 20% battery remaining.
+Similarly, to get the maximum charge rate from a 250 kW DC fast charger, your battery must typically have less than 20% battery remaining.
 So on a long trip it makes sense to drive until your battery is fairly empty before recharging.

 Unless you are right at your range limit to get to your next stop, it never makes sense to fully recharge your battery at a DC fast charger.
 To minimize trip time, charge just enough to get to your next stop plus a 10%-20% range buffer (how much buffer you need depends on your experience estimating actual range needed for your driving style, and other variables such as elevation, wind, temperature extremes, etc.).